esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 Checklist:

-- working directory `rel/mongooseim` (root of MongooseIM release or installation)
+- working directory `rel/mongooseim` (root of a MongooseIM release or installation)
 - the same cookie across all nodes (`vm.args` `-setcookie` parameter)
 - each node should be able to ping other nodes using its sname (ex. `net_adm:ping('mongoose@localhost')`)